shivavsrivastava/CppND_Capstone_Sudoku/README.md

-# UDACITY CPP Nano Degree Capstone: Sudoku Game
+# CPP Nano Degree Capstone: Sudoku Game

 Sudoku is a logic-based number placement puzzle.
 The word Sudoku is short for _Su-ji wa dokushin ni kagiru_ which means "the numbers must be single".
 A 9 by 9 grid partially filled with digits is a starting point.
 The objective is to fill the grid with the constraint that every row, column, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.
 The puzzle has a single solution.